 I found inspiration for this project from this pin on Pinterest.
-The pin took me to a Cricut.com forum which just had this picture and this explanation: “She used two shelves from one of those wire shelving units and zip tied empty thread spools in all four corners and the middle.”
+The pin took me to a Cricut.com forum that just had this picture and this explanation: “She used two shelves from one of those wire shelving units and zip-tied empty thread spools in all four corners and the middle.”
 Unfortunately, that forum page no longer exists, so the picture only lives on Pinterest now.
 I showed the idea to my dad, and he had some ideas for recreating the basic design with a few tweaks to make it more sturdy and easy to hang.

-wire shelving (2 per rack)
+- wire shelving (2 per rack)

-3/4” diameter PVC pipe (4 segments per rack)
+- 3/4” diameter PVC pipe (4 segments per rack)

-PVC pipe caps (8 per rack)
+- PVC pipe caps (8 per rack)

 Instead of using spools of thread and zip ties, my dad devised a way to use PVC pipe and caps to create both the proper spacing and to securely hang the shelves.
 You will need to use a hack saw to cut 3” sections of your PVC pipe.
 One inch from the end of each piece, use your hack saw to cut 1/4” wide notches halfway into the pipe.
 Do this for each of your sections of pipe; you will need four for each rack.

 The section of PVC pipe at the top of each rack supports the most weight, so you will need to screw this piece into the wall.
-First, decide where you will hang your rack, drill a hole in the wall where the top corner will be, and insert a molly.
+First, decide where you will hang your rack.
+Then drill a hole in the wall where the top corner will be, and insert a molly.

 Next, drill a hole in the center of one PVC cap.
 Insert a washer and screw.

-Using your drill, screw the PVC onto the wall, into your molly.
-This will make sure your rack is secure.
+Using your drill, screw the PVC onto the wall, into your molly This will make sure your rack is secure.

 Insert the segment of PVC pipe into the cap you just screwed into the wall.
 Hang two wire racks from the notches, and add another cap to the front of the segment of pipe.
 Mark the spots on the wall where the other three corners meet the wall.

-The other three pipe sections should be mounted on the wall in the same way as the top section, but can be nailed into the wall instead of screwed.
+The other three pipe sections should be mounted on the wall in the same way as the top section but can be nailed into the wall instead of screwed.